omarcr/collage-from-spotify-playlist-artwork/README.md

 `spotipy` https://spotipy.readthedocs.io/en/latest/#installation

-Tested in Python 3, might work in 2.
+Tested in Python 3 and highly likely to be compatible with previous version.
 # Usage

 You need to obtain your `client_id` and `client_secret` keys from your Spotify account.
 Do it here: https://developer.spotify.com/dashboard/login